-Booking and administration fees are administration charges made by lenders for setting up the mortgage.
+Booking and arrangement fees are administration charges made by lenders for setting up the mortgage.

-A booking fee is usually applicable to a fixed rate and is payable upfront at application to secure the rate.
+A booking fee, if applicable, will be applied when you take out the mortgage and is payable upfront at application to secure the rate.
 This is often not refundable if you decide not to go ahead with the mortgage.

 An arrangement fee is charged when the mortgage is drawn down and can be paid separately or added to the mortgage loan.

 A broker, or intermediary, is an impartial person or company that arranges a mortgage between you and a lender.
 An example of a broker is Mortgage Advice Bureau - their expert advisers will recommend the right mortgage for your needs and will be able to justify that recommendation, plus they'll take care of a lot of the paperwork.

 Cashback mortgages are where the applicant will receive a cash lump sum on completion of a mortgage.
 This offers a potential solution to people needing money in the early days after buying a property.

-Deeds, or title deeds, is a document which details the chain of ownership for land and property.
-This is usually held by the mortgage provider until you have paid your mortgage off.
+Deeds, or title deeds, are documents which detail the chain of ownership for land and property.
+They are usually held by the mortgage provider until you have paid your mortgage off.